feed4rz/redbone/README.md

 ### Entity class
+The object on the screen.

 #### void render()
 Renders an Entity inside of a **Renderer** class

 ### Renderer class
+Stores Entities and renders them each frame.

 #### Entity newEntity(args)
 List of **args** in order: